timm/tested/docs/onBins.md

 ## Information Content

-We need some way to look at adjacent ranges  and decide they need to be merged.
+We need some way to look at adjacent RANGEs  and decide they need to be merged.
-Here, entropy will be useful.
-If we see similar distributions of `best` and `rest` class symbols in a range, then we will combine them
+Well, if the merged bins have _less_ information than the parts then the merge contains fewer classes (i.e. it predicts better for one class or another).

-First things first, what is the primitive for combining the ferquency counts of systems seen in two adjancent Ranges.
+First things first, what is the primitive for combining the frequency counts of systems seen in two adjacent RANGEs.
 ```lua
 -- To combine two SYMs, jsut combine the frequency counts in `has`.
 -- For NUMs, do nearly the same but also extend the lo..hi range.